 This case is indicative of the changing thinking around DUI laws.
 Given that he appears to have activated Tesla’s “driver assist” feature to essentially use the vehicle as a self-driving car, the incident begs the question, can self-driving cars still get pulled over for DUI?
 While there are many who believe that the law needs to change as self-driving cars start to hit the market, for the moment, DUI laws remain the same for self-driving cars as they do for any other vehicle.
 So, even if you were not actively operating your self-driving car at the time you were pulled over, you could still be arrested for operating a motor vehicle under the influence, if your Blood Alcohol Content (BAC) was above the legal limit.

-Hire a Contra Costa County DUI Attorney Today
+Hire a Contra Costa County Attorney for Your DUI Charges Today

 It is unfair for the law to treat the relationship between DUIs and self-driving cars the same as the relationship between DUIs and other vehicles.
 If you or someone you know has been charged with driving under the influence in a similar case, you are entitled to seek representation from an experienced attorney.